welbornprod/cedit/README.md

 If root-permissions are required, your elevation command will ask you for the password.
 If they are not required, your editor command will be used alone.

+Cedit does not save your password, that wouldn't be very smart.
+It only shells your favorite elevation command to allow you to enter your password before opening the editor.

+(something i always forgot to do before using cedit :P)

 Usage:
 ------